Energinet-DataHub/green-energy-hub/docs/Environments overview and information.md

 # Environments

 Here is the total list on available resource groups per repo.
-These environments are all a reflection of environemnts created in the Azure portal.
+These environments are all a reflection of environments created in the Azure portal.
 Links are available from individual repo.

 rg - resource group